DavinciDreams/Thales/README.md

 ## TODO
 - handle long user input, shorten if it's too long
 - Add up the length of all of the txt files to make sure they aren't super long in debug mode, throw warning if too long

+## STATES AND STATE MACHINES

+# Personality Matrix
+Alignment
+X how much do i feel about you as a person
+Enemy Friend

+Authority
+Y is our power dynamic
+Student Teacher

+Affinity
+Z is how attracted am I to this person?
+Repulsed Attracted

+Personality Archetypes
+Acquaintance
+0 0
+0 0
+0 0

+Enemy
+1 0
+0 0
+0 0

+Friend
+0 1
+0 0
+0 0

+Teacher
+0 0
+1 0
+0 0

+Student
+0 0
+0 1
+0 0

+Creep
+0 0
+0 0
+1 0

+Crush
+0 0
+0 0
+0 1

+Rival
+1 1
+0 0
+0 0

+Colleague
+0 0
+1 1
+0 0

+Suitor
+0 0
+0 0
+1 1